 Returns the absolute value of a number without regard to its sign.
-For example,

-6 is the absolute value of 6 and -6.
+For example, 6 is the absolute value of 6 and -6.

-Math Category

-Returns Data Analyzer calculates the absolute values and displays them in the cross tab.
+- Category Math - Measure Select a measure name from the list. - Returns Data Analyzer calculates the absolute values and displays them in the cross tab.